Presidency of Benjamin Harrison: Currency

+Domestic policy

 Civil service reform and pensions

 Civil service reform was a prominent issue following Harrison's election.
 Harrison had campaigned as a supporter of the merit system, as opposed to the spoils system.
 Although the passage of the 1883 Pendleton Act had decreased the role of patronage in assigning government positions, Harrison spent much of his first months in office deciding on political appointments.
 Congress was severely divided on civil service reform and Harrison was reluctant to address the issue for fear of alienating either side.
 The issue became a political football of the time and was immortalized in a cartoon captioned "What can I do when both parties insist on kicking?"
 Harrison appointed Theodore Roosevelt and Hugh Smith Thompson, both reformers, to the Civil Service Commission, but otherwise did little to further the reform cause.
 Harrison largely ignored Roosevelt, who frequently called for an expansion of the merit system and complained about the administration of Postmaster General Wanamaker.

 Harrison's solution to the growing surplus in the federal treasury was to increase pensions for Civil War veterans, the great majority of whom were Republicans.
 He presided over the enactment of the Dependent and Disability Pension Act, a cause he had championed while in Congress.
 In addition to providing pensions to disabled Civil War veterans (regardless of the cause of their disability), the act depleted some of the troublesome federal budget surplus.
-Pension expenditures reached $135 million under Harrison, the largest expenditure of its kind to that point in American history, a problem exacerbated by Pension Bureau commissioner James R. Tanner's expansive interpretation of the pension laws.
+Pension expenditures reached $135 million under Harrison, the largest expenditure of its kind to that point in American history, partly contributed to by Pension Bureau commissioner James R. Tanner's expansive interpretation of the pension laws.
 An investigation into the Pension Bureau by Secretary of the Interior Noble found evidence of lavish and illegal handouts under Tanner.
 Harrison, who privately believed that appointing Tanner had been a mistake due to his apparent loose management style and tongue, asked Tanner to resign and replaced him with Green B. Raum.
 Raum was also accused of accepting loan payments in return for expediting pension cases, but Harrison, having accepted a dissenting Congressional Republican investigation report that exonerated Raum, kept him in office for the rest of his administration.